Drassil/git-wiki-theme/index.md

 3. create your index.md in root directory

-4. push your changes in your repo, configure the github pages in your repo settings
+4. push your changes in your repository, then configure the github pages in your repository settings

 5. Your wiki is ready!

 **Note:**

-Is suggested the creation of a /wiki/ subfolder that will collects all your .md pages (except index.md)
+The creation of a /wiki/ subfolder Is suggested.
+That will collects all your .md pages (except index.md)

 ## Current known limitations